Brandon-Jones-99/Project-1-Employee-Reimbursement-System/README.md

 - A Manager can logout
 - A Manager can approve/deny pending reimbursement requests
 - A Manager can view all pending requests from all employees
-- A Manager can view images of the receipts from reimbursement requests (extra credit)
 - A Manager can view all resolved requests from all employees and see which manager resolved it
 - A Manager can view all Employees
 - A Manager can view reimbursement requests from a single Employee